Bronzo1920/the_odin_project/README.md

-# the_odin_project
+# The Odin Project repository
-All projects from The Odin Project
+All my projects from The Odin Project tutorial.